adryanra97/data-protection-ai-assistant/README.md

 Each stage of the chatbot leverages a different specialized agent:

-### 🔎 Query Router AgentDecides which tools are most relevant for the query (e.g., ['gdpr', 'pdp']).
+### 🔎 Query Router Agent

+Decides which tools are most relevant for the query (e.g., ['gdpr', 'pdp']).

 Role: Smart selector based on user intent.

-### 📄 Retriever Agents (GDPR, PDP, Company)Each document group has a retrieval agent backed by Elasticsearch and LangChain.
+### 📄 Retriever Agents (GDPR, PDP, Company)

+Each document group has a retrieval agent backed by Elasticsearch and LangChain.

 Role: Extract chunks directly from relevant sources.

-### 🌐 Web Search Agent (Tavily)Provides fallback answers via external search when internal data is lacking.
+### 🌐 Web Search Agent (Tavily)

+Provides fallback answers via external search when internal data is lacking.

 Role: Last-resort knowledge gatherer.

-### 📚 Summarizer AgentUses Azure OpenAI to synthesize a final response based on retrieved data.
+### 📚 Summarizer Agent

+Uses Azure OpenAI to synthesize a final response based on retrieved data.

 Role: Legal expert summarizer with citations.

-### 💬 Memory AgentMaintains chat context using LangChain memory.
+### 💬 Memory Agent

+Maintains chat context using LangChain memory.

 Role: Chat continuity and personalization.